Python Change Variable and Loop Again

 This is an example of an unintentional infinite loop acquired by a bug in the program:

 # Define a variable i = 5 # Run this loop while i is less than 15 while i < xv: # Print a message print("Hullo, World!")
+Analyze this code for a moment.

 Don't you notice something missing in the torso of the loop?